noelwelsh/noelwelsh.com/content/posts/2023-06-03-fp-is-based.md

 }
 ```

 We can also express algebraic data types in languages that don't directly support them.
-In this case we have to rely on conventions instead of having compiler support.
+In this case we have to rely on conventions instead of language support.

 ## Structural Recursion

 Structural recursion is the complement to algebraic data types.
 Algebraic data types tell us how to construct data.
 Structural recursion tells us how to transform that data into something else.
-In other words, how to deconstruct data and do something with it.
+In other words, how to deconstruct data.
 Any time we are working with an algebraic data type we can use structural recursion.

 Structural recursion is often implemented using pattern matching, but pattern matching is not synonymous with structural recursion.
 We can implement structural recursion in other ways, and implement things that are not structural recursion using pattern matching.
 I'm going to use pattern matching in the example here, but keep this point in mind.